-To facilitate this, fellows are supported to submit a research grant proposal to major international funders in order to be able to continue their work after the end of the fellowship.
+To facilitate this, fellows are supported to submit a research grant proposal to major international funders to be able to continue their work after the end of the fellowship.

 The scope of the research themes are defined as a biomedical study of infectious diseases of poverty, with an emphasis on tuberculosis, malaria and HIV/AIDS, but also extending to neglected tropical diseases or non-communicable diseases with an infection component.

-CAN Fellows must have citizenship or have permanent residency status of one of the 55 African nations, as defined by the African Union.
+CAN Fellows must have citizenship of or permanent residency status in one of the 55 African nations, as defined by the African Union.
 Applicants must also have a PhD and no more than six years’ postdoctoral research experience.

 The fellowships are designed to accelerate careers that have already shown great potential both scientifically and in leadership.
 These awards have identified individuals who will go on to make significant contributions to research as well as science and knowledge on the African continent.